Alderney Elizabethan Wreck

-The site was investigated, surveyed and excavated at intervals in the 1990s, of which the material was analysed and published, and into the early 2000s, the material of which was not assessed/analysed but instead stored, until 2015 when a Bournemouth University Masters student undertook the task as part of their dissertation.
+The site was investigated, surveyed and excavated at intervals in the 1990s, from which the material was analysed and published.
+Some material, unassessed until recently, became part of a Bournemouth University Masters student’s dissertation.

 The Alderney Maritime Trust was established by the States of Alderney in 1993 to support the work on the Alderney Elizabethan Wreck to oversee the security, excavation, conservation, display and publication of the wreck and its contents.
 Bournemouth University was brought in to the project in 2013 in order to re-establish operations and spearhead the project into the next phases.

 MAST joined the team in 2015 to undertake work in the field, the aim of which was to dredge a test pit in order to ascertain the depth of the archaeological material on the site and primarily to establish the existence of any remaining structure.

 The theories concerning the character and nature of the vessel have been formulated, based on the work undertaken on the 1990s.
 Many of these artefacts have now been photographed in 3D and you can see them at Alderney Elizabethan Wreck Sketchfab page.
 They rest on the combination of artefacts found and raised at that time.
 Some key finds are below including some 2018 footage from the site: